One of Barcelona’s best-known pieces of public art is a 30m long blood-red mural intended to raise awareness of HIV and AIDS.

 The design features a giant red snake chasing a group of figures who are running away in terror with their hands in the air.
-Meanwhile, the snake clutches a giant hypodermic syringe next to a dead body which lies prone on the ground.
+Meanwhile, the snake clutches a giant hypodermic syringe next to a dead body that lies prone on the ground.

-Two people in the form of scissors are cutting the snake in half while a couple embrace, seemingly oblivious to the fact that they are in the clutches of the beast.
+Two people in the form of scissors are cutting the snake in half while a couple embraces, seemingly oblivious to the fact that they are in the clutches of the beast.
 Another figure is placing a condom on the snake’s tail.

 After this comes a group of 3 larger figures in the poses of the three wise monkeys (see no evil, hear no evil, speak no evil) followed by another snake being killed by a figure wielding a steak.

 Painting freehand, Haring took 5 hours to complete the mural which terminates with his signature and the message Todos Juntos Podemos Parar el SIDA (together we can stop AIDS).